openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 # Key Derivation {#key-der}

 The pseudorandom keys (PRKs) used for the PSK authentication method in EDHOC are derived using EDHOC_Extract, as done in {{RFC9528}}.
+EDHOC_Extract allows to derive fixed-length uniformly pseudorandom keys (PRKs) from ECDH shared secrets.

 ~~~~~~~~~~~~
 PRK  = EDHOC_Extract( salt, IKM )